Computing Technology for Math Excellence Logo

 Common Core State Standards Initiative, as described in its FAQ was a joint effort by the National Governors Association Center for Best Practices (NGA Center) and the Council of Chief State School Officers (CCSSO) in partnership with Achieve, ACT and the College Board.
 Governors and state commissioners of education from across the country committed to joining a state-led process to develop a common core of state standards in English-language arts and mathematics for grades K-12.
 These standards are research and evidence-based, internationally benchmarked, aligned with college and work expectations and include rigorous content and skills.
 Read the full set of standards for K-12 mathematics at https://www.thecorestandards.org/Math/, which were released in their final form on June 2, 2010.
 Educators might also appreciate the Common Core Toolkit, which includes resources for implementing the standards and the Common Core Video Series.

 Consortium for Mathematics and Its Applications (COMAP) "is an award-winning non-profit organization whose mission is to improve mathematics education for students of all ages.
-Since 1980, COMAP has worked with teachers, students, and business people to create learning environments where mathematics is used to investigate and model real issues in our world" (Who We Are section).
+Since 1980, COMAP has worked with teachers, students, and business people to create learning environments where mathematics is used to investigate and model real issues in our world."
 It provides math and modeling resources, including contests.

 Development and Research in Early Mathematics Education (DREME) is an initiative of Stanford University that promotes early math development in children from birth to age 8, with an emphasis on preschool years (About section).
 There are resources for family math, teachers, teacher educators, and preK-3 alignment.

 EdReports.org is an independent, non-profit launched in winter 2014.
 It provides free reports on K-12 instructional materials to help in the adoption process.
-There are over 100 reports for math.
-The reviewers rely on three "gateways" that address the questions:
+There are over 150 reports for math.
+See Current Review Tools for math, which include three "gateways" that address focus and coherence, rigor and mathematical practices, teacher and student supports.

 Idaho Math Initiative from the Idaho Department of Education focuses on improving math education in all grades to ensure every student is prepared for higher levels of math in the middle grades, high school, post-secondary, and work-force setting.
 The Idaho Math Initiative offers professional development for teachers, assessment tools for all grades and research-based intervention programs for students.